wp-plugins/sexybookmarks/readme.txt

 Our sole aim was to stray away from the "in the box" thinking behind most social bookmarking plugins, and add a little flair that would entice your readers, rather than deterring them with microscopic icons that get lost in pages heavy laden with content.

 = Recent Updates / Fixes =
-* New Sprite Image is generated when you save options (If you have PHP 5 or above with PHPGD, and don't have Custom Mods Feature ON)
+* New Sprite Image is generated when you save options (If you have PHP5 or above with PHPGD, & don't have custom mods feature on)
 * Also reduced the size of the images with Smush It
 * Separated Background Images
+* Fixed Translation Strings
+* Added option to load javascript in blog's footer
 * Added compatibility with YOURLS plugin
-* Fixed Translation Strings
-* Added Traditional Chinese Translation
+* Added Settings link in plugin's information section
-* Fixed issue with sponsor messages not staying hidden
+* Many improvements in the coding efficiency
+* Minified public JS
+* Removed Devmarks as it no longer exists
+* Updated the old Google Bookmarks icon
+* Added option to allow you to NOT use a URL shortener if you so choose
+* Added new feature to Mister-Wong so that now the *.com* extension is replaced dynamically based on your locale

 = Recently Added Sites =
 * DZone
 * Kaevur (Estonian)
 * Virb
 * Box.net
-* Plurk
+* Google Reader
-* Strands
+* Bonzobox
-* Tumblr
+* Zabox
-* Stumpedia
+* OkNotizie (Italian)
-* Current
+* Springpad
-* Blogger
+* Plaxo

 == Other Notes ==